 a Planning and Advanced Reservation of Capacity Agreement (PARCA).

-Under Commission Regulation (EU) 2017/459, which is the EU network code on capacity allocation mechanisms, from 1 November 2015 long-term interconnection point (IP) exit capacity must be secured through the IP annual yearly auctions, detailed in the European Network of Transmission System Operators for Gas (ENTSOG) auction calendar.
+Under Commission Regulation (EU) 2017/459 (which has been adopted into UK legislation), which is the EU network code on capacity allocation mechanisms, from 1 November 2015 long-term interconnection point (IP) exit capacity must be secured through the IP annual yearly auctions, detailed in the European Network of Transmission System Operators for Gas (ENTSOG) auction calendar.

 Where specific reinforcement to the system is required, developers can only secure capacity through a PARCA.
 NTS exit (flexibility) capacity and pressure requirements for DNOs can be indicated through the PARCA process and, subject to the allocation of capacity via that process, will continue to be booked through the Offtake Capacity Statement (OCS) process.